ItemConsulting/lib-xp-freemarker/README.md

 ### Render from inline strings

-Alternatively you can use `string` as the template.
+Alternatively you can use a `string` as the template.

 ```typescript